-Chris Hansen is an Associate Professor and Director of the Film & Digital Media program in the Department of Communication Studies.
+Chris Hansen is a Professor and Chair of the Department of Film & Digital Media.
 He teaches primarily workshop-oriented creative courses, such as Directing and Screenwriting.
 His focus is on innovative methods for teaching and assessing creativity in the classroom.

 Stephen Reid has been teaching for over thirty years in seminaries in the United States, Canada, and South Africa.
 He served on staff at the Pre-Tenure Teaching Workshop for the Teaching and Learning Religion Center in Wabash.
 He also completed the Summer Faculty Institute as well as the New Media workshop at Baylor.

 T. Laine Scales is Professor of Social Work and co-director of Baylor in Oxford.
 Scales completed 15 years as Associate Dean in Baylor’s Graduate School from 2004-2019.
 Her scholarly work led to her appointment as co-director of Baptist Scholars International Roundtable (BSIR).
 She has authored, co-authored, or co-edited ten books, 40 articles and chapters, and presented over 50 professional papers and workshops in higher education and in social work.
-Her research interests include doctoral education, women in higher education, and Christian colleges and universities.
-She teaches masters- level students in Baylor's Higher Education and Student Affairs program and doctoral students in Teaching and Learning in Higher Education (EDA 6302).
+Her research interests include doctoral education, history of Baptist women in social work and missions, and rural social work.
+She teaches masters and doctoral level students in the Garland School of Social Work.
 In 2016, Scales was awarded the designation Master Teacher, Baylor's highest teaching honor and in 2019, the Centennial Professor Award.

-Anne-Marie Schultz is Director of the Baylor Interdisciplinary Core and Associate Professor of Philosophy.
-She co-directed the SFI many times.
+Anne-Marie Schultz is Director of the Baylor Interdisciplinary Core and Professor of Philosophy.
+She has co-directed the SFI many times.
 In 2020, Schultz was awarded the designation Master Teacher, Baylor's highest teaching honor.
-She has also served as Graduate Program Director for the Philosophy Department and developed the teacher training course for philosophy graduate students.
+She has also served as Graduate Program Director for the Philosophy Department.
+She developed the teacher training course for philosophy graduate students.
 Her teaching innovation has been recognized with several University awards, her selection as Baylor Fellow and her recent work at UT with the Big XII Faculty Fellowship Program.
 She is a popular teacher and well-known for her ability to create a discussion-centered learning environment in the classroom.
 She is completing her second book on Plato.
 She also publishes on Augustine, Feminism, Nietzsche and is active in SOTL research.

 Tom Hanks is a Baylor Master Teacher.
-He taught at Baylor for over 36 years, in the English Department and - since its inception - in the Baylor Interdisciplinary Core (World Cultures 1).
+He taught at Baylor for over 36 years, in the English Department and - since its inception - in the Baylor Interdisciplinary Core.
 Dr. Hanks states that “a university-level teacher must both teach well and produce new material in his/her field, either through research and publication or through public performance."
 Following that dictum, he earned every teaching award Baylor offers, and wrote or edited four books and twenty-seven articles as well.
-We deeply appreciate Tom's service to the Academy for Teaching and Learning and will forever count him as one of us.